This Scam Could Cost You Your Life

 - You receive unexpected bills from medical providers for services that you’ve never received.
 Be especially suspicious of medical bills in your child's name.

 - You receive unexpected medical kits to your home.
-Julie Ponce discovered someone had stolen her Medicare card when she received test kits and paperwork for a hereditary cancer screening she didn't order [*].
+A Chicago musician discovered that someone had stolen her Medicare card when she received test kits and paperwork for a hereditary cancer screening she didn't order [*].

 - You receive calls from debt collectors for medical debts that you don't recognize.